McDermitt Creek Lithium Mine Site Visit

 Participant responsibilities

-Participants are responsible for their own food and water/beverages.
-Sturdy hiking boots and durable clothing are recommended for the monitoring portion of the work.
-Each volunteer will need a smart-phone/tablet device capable of taking geolocated photos for the monitoring portion of the trip.
+Participants are responsible for their own food, water and camping gear as well as transportation to and from the trip.
+Sturdy hiking boots and durable clothing are recommended for this trip.
+Each volunteer will need a smartphone/tablet device capable of taking geolocated photos.

 Gear provided